sunain-s/Bitwise-Manipulation-Game/README.md

 # How to run and use
 Download zip file and extract, then run 'gui.py' (python must be installed to user path or global path)

-For instructions on how to play the game click on the help icon in the bottom left to read the user instruction set
+For instructions on how to play the game click on the help icon in the bottom left of the window to read the user instruction set

 # What I learnt
 - Using images to create a more efficient gui